How to Plant Garlic in the Fall (Step-by-Step Guide for a Bigger Harvest)

 - Gently break apart the bulb just before planting.
 Leave the papery skins on the cloves.

-- Avoid planting the tiny inner cloves.
-They’ll grow, but the bulbs will be small and not worth the space.
+- Skip the tiny inner cloves.
+They’ll grow, but the bulbs will stay small and really aren’t worth the space.

 Plant Your Garlic